mohammadsaadati80/mohammadsaadati80.github.io/_teaching/thesis.md

 type: "My Bachelor’s Thesis"
 permalink: /teaching/thesis
 venue: "University of Tehran, ECE Department"
-date: 2023-10-1
+date: 2024-06-1
 location: "Tehran, Country"
 ---

-For my bachelor's thesis, I am delving into **Transfer Learning** approaches, focusing on enabling agents to apply knowledge from domains with distinct action spaces.
-While some exploration has been done on transfer learning with varying dynamics and reward functions, there's a gap in understanding transfers between differing action spaces.
-Concurrently, I'm tackling the challenge of reinforcement learning's limited **generalization** across diverse environments.
-By integrating the inherent sequential structure of reinforcement learning into our representation process, I aim to leverage prior knowledge more effectively, presenting an innovative approach to current tasks compared to traditional methods.
+In my bachelor’s thesis, I explored the application of **Transfer Learning** to improve the efficiency of **Reinforcement Learning**, with a particular focus on utilizing **large language models**.
+Reinforcement Learning often faces challenges, such as extended learning times and difficulty adapting to new problems.
+My research aimed to address these challenges by using Transfer Learning to facilitate the transfer of knowledge from past experiences to new tasks.
+By leveraging large language models, I investigated how identifying similarities and differences between previous knowledge and new problems can enhance learning efficiency.
+The experiments demonstrated that large language models can significantly accelerate learning and improve decision-making, presenting a more efficient approach than traditional Reinforcement Learning techniques.